doublefx/easyWorker/moreFlexDemo/downloadFileThread-Demo/README.md

 downloadFileWorker
 ==========

-This is Thread based implement of [downloadFileWorker] [1], for more details, follow its link.
+This is a Thread based implementation of [downloadFileWorker] [1], for more details, follow its link.

 [1]:https://github.com/doublefx/downloadFileWorker